hamuryen/DesignPatterns/README.md

 # Design-Patterns
 Sample codes with c++ to understand design patterns.
+This repository contains examples for the following patterns.

+##### Creational
+- Singleton